the History of

 Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
 From its Galveston, Texas origin in 1865, the observance of June 19th as the African American Emancipation Day has spread across the United States and beyond.

 2020 will be the 155th year of the annual historic celebration since its namesake on June 19, 1865.
 Juneteenth, or June 19th, is the date celebrated and heralded by Americans as the nation's second independence day, where freed slaves in the 19th century acknowledged their newly learned freedom by joyous singing, dancing and feasting.

 The day's activities have not only become a tradition but a state holiday or observance in over 40 states.
-The City of La Crosse, the County of La Crosse, Wisconsin, Winona State University' Inclusion and Diversity, and US Bank-Onalaska are honored to participate and Co-sponsor the 7th Annual Citywide Juneteenth Celebrate presented by the AAMAN.
+Winona State University' Inclusion and Diversity, and US Bank-Onalaska are honored to participate and Co-sponsor AAMAN's 4th Juneteenth Celebrate and Onalaska's first!

-AAMAN's Juneteenth Celebration is being held on Saturday, August 8, 2020, at Southside Neighborhood Center in La Crosse, Wisconsin from 9:30 a.m. to 1:00 p.m.
+AAMAN's Juneteenth Celebration is being held on Sunday, June 19, 2022 at the OMNI Center in Onalaska, Wisconsin from 11:00 a.m. to 4:00 p.m.
 It's free and open to the public and Donations are accepted.
-For complete Announce Details email your request to firstname.lastname@example.org.
+For additional information, to participation, receive up-dates and announcements, email your request to email@example.com.

 Today's Juneteenth Celebration